laurentszyster/fragment.js/README.md

 ===
 A convenient prototype for a fragment of DOM elements.

-Use Case
----
-You may not need JQuery.

-But you will need to manipulate DOM fragments with a minimum of conveniences.

 Synopsis
 ---
 Define your application's `Fragment` extensions, for instance add a chainable `on` method :